NiveusLuna/KA2-4.0-compat/README.md

 In addition, this will allow either/or tech requirements, simplifying things like Romulan frenemy mixed tech.

-Find a problem or bug with this port?
+Find a problem or bug introduced by the 4.0 conversion?
 Please verify that it does not exist under the 3.2.7 launcher, then report it using the issue tracker.

+Please note that bugs in KA2 are fixed in a different mod (linked below).
+The goal of this mod is solely to make stock KA2 work as if designed for the 4.0 launcher.
+In developer terms, this mod is a compatibility layer between KA2 and the FleetOps 4.0 beta launcher.